 How Ripe Do Bananas Have to Be for Banana Bread?

 Ideally, you want to wait until your bananas are ripe to make banana bread.
-When the bananas are still a bit green they will not yet be ripe.
+When the bananas are still a bit green, they’re not ripe.

 So it isn’t good to bake banana bread with bananas that are a bit green.
 Wait until they start to darken a bit.

 Bananas that have black specks will be perfect candidates for banana bread.
-Bananas that are starting to get a bit black should be perfect for baking bread.
+Bananas that are starting to get a bit black should work great as well.

 Some people say that bananas that are black will be best for baking bread.
 However, others say that this is a bit too ripe and will make the bread overly sweet.

 Most choose to bake banana bread with bananas that at least have specks of brown and black.
-Some say the darker the banana is the better it will be for banana bread.
+Some say the darker the banana is the better it will be for banana bread, but it really all comes down to personal preference.

 Why Do Bananas Need to Be Ripe?